m-agour/MummyIsland/README.md

  2. Use obj.py to convert from obj sequence to single animation json file by changing 'path' string variable to the animation's folder.
  note: all obj/mtl files will be deleted and two files will be created instead.
  3. Compress the resulting "Animation" file to a "ZIP" format, and rename the compressed file to "something.pak".
- 4. Now you should have 3 files: "something.pak", "texture.tan" and the texture image (if exists).
+ 4. Now you should have 3 files: "something.pak", "textures.tan" and the texture image (if exists).
  5. load the frames using loadPack(pak_file) which returns a list of frames then use it to make Animation(list_of_frames).